1. The first discovered plant hormone is ____________.

 Explanation: Ethylene regulates ripening of climacteric fruits like banana, mango, and tomato.

-53. Ethylene induces:
+53. Ethylene induces ____________.

 A) Seed dormancy